QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Shinzen/City of Hashiri/Etazu.md

     </table>
   </div>

-Etazu is a town located within the [[./Shakotan ward|Shakotan ward]] of the city of [[./index|City of Hashiri]].
+Etazu is a town located within the [[./Shakotan ward|Shakotan ward]] of the city of [[./Hashiri|Hashiri]].
 It is a mixed use area with a large oil extraction and refining industry located in the center of the town.

 -----
 > [!cite] Author info